Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_shiny/README.md

 - ui.R : This controls the look i.e., the user’s interface.

 - server.R : This controls what our app does.

+## To run it
+- In R, change to the directories with these files and type runApp()

+- or put the path to the directory as an argument

+- It should open an browser window with the app running